 When the house was finished and there were blooming plants everywhere, I went back to university where I earned a degree in liberal studies.
 It had to be liberal studies for me since I was always interested in too many subjects to concentrate on just one.
 For one of my university courses, I went to Florence, Italy to study art history.
 I fell in love with that city and with Europe in general, and decided that one day I would live in Europe.
 My husband, Jeff, and I started travelling to Europe often and we found that we felt very much at home there.

 In 2003, we had the opportunity to move to England with a company that Jeff was associated with at the time in the US, and we seized the chance.
 We moved to London where I once again started working in administration.

 Then in 2007, at age 50, I decided it was time to stop working in a sector that I didn’t especially enjoy and to start doing the things that I loved.
-We bought an apartment in Nice, France and now, I divide my time between London and Nice, that is, when I’m not travelling to other parts of the world.
+We bought an apartment in Nice, France and I lived there for eleven years.
+Now I’m in London – that is, when I’m not travelling to other parts of the world.

 I find languages fascinating, and I have studied French and Italian for several years.
 I love to observe and try to understand the various cultures that I have the opportunity to experience – and, of course, I like to write about them.